naacl-org/naacl-2021-website/_posts/2018-12-17-submission-info.md

 | **Desk rejected (Page limit)** | 1 |
 | **Total final submissions** | 100 (compared to 91 in 2018) |

-Additionally, 17 papers were asked to fix formatting & anonymity issues before they could be reviewed.
-All made appropriate corrections.
 Authors of "desk rejects" should have already received notifications via START.

 Happy Holidays!